-The Group growth strategy is based on developing new and enhanced products and improving market penetration and development across different geographic areas.
+The Group growth strategy is based on developing new and enhanced products as well as improving market penetration and development across different geographic areas.

-Furthermore, the Group is focused on continuous improvement of its business model, also by embracing new technology, software and tools to become more agile and responsive in a complex market landscape.
+Furthermore, the Group is focused on continuous improvement of its business model, by embracing new technology, software and tools to become more agile and responsive in a complex market landscape.

-The main initiatives concern reinforcing production and R&D activities to improve delivery and time-to-market, the deployment of dedicated business development programs outside Europe, the enhancement of manufacturing sites and the R&D team in Asia-Pacific to better fulfill local customer requirements in terms of specifications and prices.
+The main initiatives concern the re-allocation of production and R&D activities to improve delivery and time-to-market, the deployment of dedicated business development programs outside Europe, the enhancement of manufacturing sites and the R&D team in Asia-Pacific to better fulfill local customer requirements in terms of specifications and prices.